This writeup is more applicable for acne / acne-prone / oily / sensitive skin.

 4. Double cleanse for thorough removal of impurities

 Cleansers have surfactants.
 They work better as a cleansing step than toners.
 The usual double cleanse products are either oil-based, milk-based or water-based.
-For acne and acne-prone skin, it’s best to use micellar cleansing water as it’s water-based.
+For acne and acne-prone skin, it’s best to use micellar cleansing water (now smoothing cleansing gel) as it’s water-based.
 Choosing the right cleansing water is important too.
 Some cleansing water/gel makes acne-prone skin more oily.

 From my personal experience, after incorporating one extra step of using Skinlycious smoothing cleansing gel in the evening, I had less clogs.
 Below is my current skin care regimen.
 On no makeup days, 2 pumps on one cotton pad, swiping front and back, would do the job.
 With makeup, I usually need 4 pieces of cotton pad to remove my makeup (inclusive of eye makeup) thoroughly.

-Try using a cleansing water to double cleanse and see if you achieve smoother and clearer complexion.
+Try using a cleanser that can remove makeup to double cleanse and see if you achieve a smoother and clearer complexion.
 Of course, I would highly recommend Skinlycious Smoothing Cleansing Gel as it has been tested on acne and acne-prone skin.

 Honestly, the money you spent buying toner could be better spent on anti-aging products or even double dosing on your serums.
 That would achieve better results.
 The percentage of active ingredients in toners are usually much lesser than that dosed in serums.